 DePaul University requires that all students earn at least 80 (ibt) with no section lower than 17 on the TOEFL exam to be considered proficient.
 However, most graduate programs require a higher TOEFL score to be considered for admission.
 Please visit your chosen program’s website for their specific TOEFL score requirements and for information regarding conditional admission.
-We will also accept an official IELTS score report in lieu of a TOEFL exam.
+We will also accept an official Duolingo or IELTS score report in lieu of a TOEFL exam.

 Please request your score report be sent to: